KangOxford/AlphaTrade/README.md

 10. The reward is how much money we get for this.
 11. The action space is in the next 10 minutes, at any time point we can take an action.
 From execution, we have determined a period to excute.
 12. At the end of 10 minutes, everything else will get sold.
 We actually have to clean the position.
+13. Challenge: Do we have enough data?
+14. And then later on, maybe once you have this agent, you can throw a bunch of these into the environment that want to buy and sell different amounts of stuff.
+And that generates response.
+15. Then you have a model for response among these RL agents but always <ins>grounded around the historical data<ins>. <ins>And the response emerges quite naturally because there's other agents</ins>.

  <br>